 I added a generous amount of sun-dried tomatoes and it complemented all the other spices so perfectly that it was almost unbelievable.
 Sun-dried tomatoes are hardly known or seen in Indian kitchens but after this successful experiment, I am sure it could do wonders to ample Indian recipes!

-By looking at the pictures, you may wonder if it is a modified version of chicken biryani; but trust me it’s not.
-Not only the process is very different but also they are very different in both taste and flavor.
-This is much simpler than making a chicken biryani which requires some effort.
-And of course biryani is never a one-pot meal; not even close to it!
-You will need thousands of pots and pans for it but yeah they are all worth it at the end!
+By looking at the pictures, you may wonder if this chicken and rice is a modified version of chicken biryani; but trust me it’s not.
+Not only the process is very different, but also they are very different in both taste and flavor.

 - Chicken thigh – 8, skin-on and bone-in